Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Buda Castle, Budapest: Buda Castle courtyard with view toward Prince Eugene statue Historic castle complex with equestrian monument to military hero |

 The victory marked the turning point in the Great Turkish War and led to Ottoman decline in Central Europe.
-The Treaty of Karlowitz (1699) saw the Ottomans cede significant territories in Hungary, Transylvania, Croatia, and Slavonia to the Habsburg Monarchy.
+The Treaty of Karlowitz (1699) saw the Ottomans cede significant territories in Hungary, Transylvania, Croatia and Slavonia to the Habsburg Monarchy.
 This basically redrew the map of Eastern Europe and made Vienna breathe easier for the next couple of centuries.

 |